Hultan/chessImager/readme.md

 To use an image map containing all 12 pieces, you will have to provide a path to the image, and 12 rectangle that specifies where in the image the pieces can be found.

-Example of the **pieces** section where type=2.
-This JSON will pick out the red and yellow pieces out of the following image (the image has been significantly shrunk).
+This JSON will pick out the red and yellow pieces out of the following image.

 <img src="test/data/pieces_colorful.png" alt="drawing" width="150"/>